ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT13: Optionally, specify how the identifier of the sender's public key is included in the group request (see {{update-pub-key}}).

-* OPT14: Optionally, define additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{sec-group-rekeying}}).
+* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{sec-group-rekeying}}).

 * OPT15: Optionally, specify if Clients must or should support any of the parameters defined as optional in this specification (see {{params}}).